shilpa20031308/Data-Analysis/README.md

-# 📊 Data Analysis Project using Microsoft Excel
+# 📊 Data Analyst Project using Microsoft Excel

 This project contains multiple **Data Analysis case studies** created using **Microsoft Excel**.
 Each dataset demonstrates how Excel can be used to organize, calculate, visualize, and draw insights from real-world data.